 Bathroom in need of an update?
-We’ve found some of the best new looks and designs for your space – from modern shower room ideas to chic, marble styles and plush, luxurious designs.
+We’ve found some of the best new bathroom trends, looks and designs for your space – from modern shower room ideas to chic, marble styles and plush, luxurious designs.

 Refreshing a bathroom doesn’t always require a total overhaul: it can be as simple as swapping the sink, the taps or bathroom wall lights.
 And this year has seen the launch of some seductive new collections.
 Designers are moving away from hard, angular lines and instead leaning towards furniture and fittings in more flowing shapes.